laowantong/paroxython/docs/md/databases.md

 }
 ```

-As an example, take a look on the [JSON database](https://repo/examples/simple/programs_db.json) of the Python Wiki's [21 simple programs](https://repo/examples/simple/programs).
+As an example, take a look on the [JSON tag database](https://repo/examples/simple/programs_db.json) of the Python Wiki's [21 simple programs](https://repo/examples/simple/programs).

 ### The SQLite database